 NEW YORK UNIVERSITY

-CORE-UA 400: Texts and Ideas: Arts and Publics (as Teaching Assistant)
+CORE-UA 400: Texts and Ideas: Arts and Publics (Teaching Assistant to Bill Blake)

-ENGL-UA 230: American Literature I (as Teaching Assistant)
+ENGL-UA 230: American Literature I (Teaching Assistant to Jennifer Baker)

 ENGL-UA 675: Literature and the Environment